 The challenges and our response

-The war in Syria is now in its ninth year with no end in sight.
-Relentless fighting has left an estimated 500,000 dead and caused nearly half the country’s pre-war population of 21 million to flee their homes, where they are displaced either inside Syria or as refugees outside the country.
+The war in Syria is now in its 10th year, as major fighting continues in northern parts of the country.
+Relentless armed conflict has left an estimated 500,000 dead and caused more than half the country’s pre-war population of 21 million to flee their homes, with them now either displaced inside Syria or living as refugees outside the country.
+Nearly 1 million in the northwest were displaced amid heavy fighting between December 2019 and the end of February 2020, with many lacking even the most basic assistance.

 International Medical Corps has operated inside Syria since 2008, first supporting Iraqi refugees and vulnerable local populations.
-We later expanded our work to respond to the needs of those caught up elsewhere in the conflict has claimed hundreds of thousands of lives and sparked the largest population exodus since World War II, with more than 6 million displaced inside Syria and more than 5.6 million seeking refuge in neighbouring countries.
+We later expanded our work to respond to the needs of those caught up elsewhere in the conflict, which has claimed hundreds of thousands of lives and sparked the largest population exodus since World War II, with 6.6 million displaced inside Syria and another 5.5 million seeking refuge in neighbouring countries.

 On the front lines, International Medical Corps has been helping those displaced in and around Damascus since the start of the conflict.
 We later expanded our work to respond to the needs of those caught up elsewhere in the conflict.